a-n-a-s/team-hackweek/README.md

-# 🏏 Team Titans - Player Showcase Website
+# 🏏 Sydney Sixers - Player Showcase Website

 A visually stunning, stat-packed, and fan-friendly **one-page website** that displays Sydney Sixers and its superstar Indian cricket players.
 Clicking a player's card reveals a **dark-themed modal** with detailed stats like strike rate, matches played, and best performance.